Do you have a vacation to Riviera Maya, Mexico on the calendar, and think that a Playa del Carmen proposal is the perfect opportunity to get engaged?

 Is there anything else to keep in mind for your proposal?

 Like any great Hollywood production, it’s a good idea to establish your marks with your photographer beforehand.
 Where will you be standing, where will she be standing, and where will the photographer be standing?
 You only get one shot at the magic photos.
 Don’t leave it to chance.

-Set up a face-to-face meeting with your photographer beforehand, ideally, or a Skype if that isn’t possible.
+Set up a face-to-face meeting with your photographer beforehand, ideally, or a Zoom if that isn’t possible.
 Make sure that you are both on the same page.